Kuranui College: Ignite

 Ignite was implemented at Kuranui in 2018 for junior students (years 9–10) and then for senior students (years 11–13) in 2021.
-The Ignite program gives students more choice over their subjects, with each student choosing ten courses (subjects) each year.
+The Ignite programme gives students more choice over their subjects, with each student choosing ten courses (subjects) each year.
 The courses are split into categories based on the subject they teach, with each course focusing on a particular aspect or passion that students may enjoy.
-The Ignite program is meant to increase engagement in the classroom and, therefore, results.
+The Ignite programme is meant to increase engagement in the classroom and, therefore, results.
 The year is divided into two semesters, which are each approximately 18 weeks long.
 Students study five courses each semester, totalling ten each year.
 Students have the choice of up to 24 courses over two years before becoming senior students in years 11–13.
 The senior Ignite students will be able to choose five courses per semester.
 Students could choose up to 10 courses in a year, or five courses if they took two semesters of each subject.
 For students completing NCEA L1 the courses they choose must include at least 10 literacy and 10 numeracy credits to complete the year.